-Google My Business is evolving into one of the most powerful (not to mention free) tools for local business owners.
+Google Business Profile is evolving into one of the most powerful (not to mention free) tools for local business owners.
 Both Google Maps and Search pull from Google My Business to produce local listings (known as Business Profiles).
-Creating a Google My Business account is a fast and easy way to add more information to your Business Profile, which helps it to to appear on the first page of Google Maps and Search (in the ocal results section)h.
+Creating a Google Business account is a fast and easy way to add more information to your Business Profile, which helps it to to appear on the first page of Google Maps and Search (in the local results section).
 Make sure you follow through with claiming and verifying your listing so that you can monitor, maintain, and optimize your listing.

 Speaking of optimizing your listing, I consider this strategy a separate entity because while creating a Google listing can help you with your visibility, it can only take you so far in terms of ranking.
 Rather than creating a bare-bones listing and hoping that it shows up for one or two searches, optimize your Google business listing for maximum visibility.
 Here’s how:

 The more information you include in your Google My Business listing, the more searches for which it can show up on the first page.
 In fact, complete Google My Business listings get, on average, 7X more clicks than incomplete listings.

 Use the same exact name for your business at all times.
 Google doesn’t like discrepancies—even those as minor as “Co.” vs “Company”

 Not being able to find your business, showing up to find it closed, or getting an operator when trying to call can not only deter a customer, but also lead them to distrust your business or write a negative review.
 Stay on top of your Google listing and make the necessary updates and changes so that it can be trusted enough to be at the top of the list.